ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_GoG-presidents-winners/hhs-oig.md

 ---
-Prevented health care providers convicted of opioid-related offenses, sexual assault, rape, and manslaughter from participating in Federal healthcare programs to protect taxpayer-funded healthcare programs (e.g., Medicare) and vulnerable beneficiaries from abuse.
+For preventing health care providers convicted of opioid-related offenses, sexual assault, rape, and manslaughter from participating in Federal healthcare programs to protect taxpayer-funded programs like Medicare and vulnerable beneficiaries from abuse